 When we have received, accepted and processed a correctly completed application form you will receive a welcome pack.
-Your welcome pack will contain your MAS Member Number/Account Number and you will need to provide this number if you are making your initial investment using online banking (direct credit payment).
+Your welcome pack will contain your MAS Member number/ Account number and you will need to provide this number if you are making your initial investment using online banking (direct credit payment).
 Further details on how to make your initial investment are shown in the table below.

-How to make an initial investment Payment type Payment description and how to make a payment Direct credit Make a lump sum or regular investment by using online or phone banking.
-You can make deposits into the MAS Investment Funds account 01-1839-0947560-00, entering these details: Particulars MAS Member Number/Account Number (your MAS Member Number/ Account Number will be in our welcome pack) Code Surname (joint and entity accounts use account name) Reference MASINVESTFUNDS Direct debit Make a regular investment by direct debit.
-You can set up regular weekly, monthly, fortnightly or quarterly payments.
-You can set this up as part of the online application form, or complete the Direct Debit Authority Form at the back of the PDS, or it is available at mas.co.nz/investmentfunds-documents
+Payment Type Payment description Payment description and how to make a payment Direct credit • Make a lump sum phone banking.
+Make a lump sum or regular investment by using online or phone banking.
+You can make deposits into the MAS Investment Funds account using these details: Account name MAS Investment Funds Account number 01-1839-0947560-00 Particulars MAS Member number/Account number (your MAS Member number/ Account number will be in our welcome pack) Code Surname (joint and entity accounts use account name) Reference MASINVEST Direct debit • Make a regular in vestment by direct debit.
+You can set up regular weekly, fortnightly, monthly or quarterly payments. ip as part of the online application e the Direct Debit Authority Form at the back of the PDS, or it is available at mas.co.nz/investmentfunds-documents.
+Form at the back of the PDS, or it is available at